grace-notes/website/contents/topics/james-early-stuarts.md

 vanished.
 The court of wards had already become an obnoxious anachronism and a source of annoyance and expense to landowners.
-Fathers, in making their wills, had to face the difficulty of providing for the purchase from the king, or his officers, of the wardships of their children;2 and a faithful servant of the Crown, like Strafford, hoped that he might be rewarded with the wardship of his own son.
-1 Moreover an odious traffic in the rights of wardship developed, often to the enrichment of greedy courtiers.
+Fathers, in making their wills, had to face the difficulty of providing for the purchase from the king, or his officers, of the wardships of their children; and a faithful servant of the Crown, like Strafford, hoped that he might be rewarded with the wardship of his own son.
+Moreover an odious traffic in the rights of wardship developed, often to the enrichment of greedy courtiers.
 In this case the commons, recognizing that the system was legal, offered to provide, in another way, a larger revenue than the king had ever obtained from the court of wards, but, instead of thanks, received one of the frequent scoldings that the king, ‘as a father to his children’, was wont to inflict upon them.
-2

 The result was the Apology of the House of Commons, which is a statement, couched in firm, dutiful language, of parliamentary